louspringer/aardvark-lemon-virtue/ALV_Database_Schema_Documentation.md

 # Database Schema Documentation for the ALV Project

 ## Overview
-This document outlines the database schema developed for the 'aardvark-linkedin-query' component of the 'aardvark-lemon-virtue' (ALV) project.
+This document outlines the database schema developed for the `aardvark-query-linkedin` component of the `aardvark-lemon-virtue` (ALV) project.
 This component is an AWS Python Lambda function that retrieves job listings from LinkedIn via the Proxycurl service by Nubela, based on provided query parameters.
-The retrieved data is then stored in the defined schema.
+The retrieved data is stored in a JSON object and placed into an S3 bucket.
+This bucket acts as an external stage, triggering upstream components that parse the JSON data and insert it into the tables described in this schema within a Snowflake instance.

 ## Schema Design
 The schema is designed to support the operational processes and analytical needs of the `aardvark-linkedin-query` component, ensuring efficient data handling and scalability.